Adsterra

 Shiva is portrayed with:

-Ganga flowing from his hair, showing purity and life
+River Ganga flowing from his hair

 Damru (cosmic drum)

-Shiva resides on Mount Kailash with Goddess Parvati and their sons Ganesha and Kartikeya.
+He resides on Mount Kailash with Goddess Parvati and their sons Ganesha and Kartikeya.

 Kashi Vishwanath